 MDCC is committed to creating and maintaining a community where students, faculty, administration, and staff can work together in an atmosphere of mutual respect, functioning in one accord, with institutional policies and procedures.
-A student may use the procedures outlined below for instructional and non-instructional complaints.
-Policies and procedures involving disciplinary proceedings, sexual harassment, and equal opportunity are outlined in other sections of this publication.
+A student may use the procedures outlined below for instructional, non-instructional, and discrimination complaints.